biappi/SimpleVirusUSBMidiDriver/README.md

 ## Support

-The minimal requirement is macOS 10.8 (Mountain Lion), and it is tested to work on the current macOS version, 10.15 (Catalina).
+The minimal requirement is macOS 10.8 (Mountain Lion), and it is tested to work on the current macOS version, 12.1 (Monterey).

 Unfortunately, since this driver requires exclusive access to the Virus, it is *not* possible to run it alongside the official Access drivers.